TOPIC: SPREADSHEET

 run;

-All of the above does apply to SAS on Windows (I have used it successfully in 9.1.3 and 9.2) but there seems to be a way of using the same type of thing on UNIX too.
-Again, SAS Access for PC Files is needed as well as a SAS PC Files server on an available Windows machine and it is the PCFILES engine that is specified.
+All of the above does apply to SAS on Windows (I have used it successfully in 9.1.3 and 9.2) but there appears to be a way of using the same type of thing on UNIX too.
+Again, SAS Access for PC Files is needed as well as a SAS PC Files server on an available Windows machine, and it is the PCFILES engine that is specified.
 While I cannot say that I have had the chance to see it working in practice but seeing it described in SAS Online Documentation corrected my previous misimpressions about the UNIX variant of SAS and its ability to read in Excel or Access data.
 Well, you learn something new every day.